 What does a sustainable diet look like?
 Is plant-based the optimal solution?

-Jessica Fanzo, Bloomberg Distinguished Associate Professor of Ethics, Global Food & Agriculture, John Hopkins University
+Jessica Fanzo, Bloomberg Distinguished Professor of Global Food Policy and Ethics, John Hopkins University

 |13.30 - 14.00||

 Exploring the latest scientific thinking behind sustainable diets

 Professor Tim Lang, Professor of Food Policy, Centre for Food Policy, City University London